noahehall/theBookOfNoah/architecture/informationarchitecture.md

     - focus on the top down approach of defining an information structure that will accommodate the mission, vision, audiences, and content of the site
   - during design and implementation
     - complete the bottom up process of collecting and analyzing content
+  - destructive creation
+    - process for iteravitely creating something
+    - strategy -> design -> implementation -> maintenance -> repeat
+  - fast and slow layers
+    - breaks down IA components based on their willingness to change/be modified
+    - IA breakdown, fast to slow
+      - content, services, interface
+        - core to the users mentl models
+      - adaptive finding tools
+        - e.g. project specific guides, indexes and collaborative filtering devices will benefit from continuous adaptation
+      - controlled vocabulary
+        - controlled vocabulary terms will evolve with product and service offerings and with the broader language of business and technology
+      - enabling technologies
+        - e.g. content management systems, search engines and portal software
+      - embedded navigation systems
+        - composed of browsable taxonomies, indexes and the search system
+        - define at  fundamental level how users are aable to serch and browse
+      - faceted classification schemes
+    - slow layers
+      - provide stability
+      - facets and hierarchies
+      - constitute the foundation of the enterprise IA infrastructure
+    - fast layers
+      - drive innovation
 #### research
   - start with a review of existing background materials
   - meetings